How to Configure Just-In-Time Elevation Requests

 • A request-based model where end users can initiate their own elevation requests on demand, supplying a justification and a defined time duration.

-Enforce least privilege with on-demand JIT elevation and autonomous approval!
+Enforce least privilege with on-demand JIT elevation!

 Enforce Now